cysof/alx-low_level_programming/0x03-debugging/README.md

     All your files should end with a new line
     Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl A README.md file at the root of the repo, containing a description of the repository A README.md file, at the root of the folder of this project (i.e. 0x03-debugging), describing what this project is about
+It will be checked using betty-style.pl and betty-doc.pl A README.md file at the root of the repo, containing a description of the repository A README.md file, at the root of the folder of this project (i.e. 0x03-debugging), describing what this project is abou